marinferrais/phot_calib/README.md

 pc_run.py listraw.txt
 ```

-Your directory will then look like that:
+The directory will then look like that:
 ```text
 myobservatory/
 ├── dataraw